shaunahan/ETL_in_python/README.md

 # Building ETL piplines in Python

 I performed two ETL exercises: <br>

 1. <b>ETL WorldBank</b>: use SQLite to perform simple ETL tasks with worldbank database.
+* Steps:
+    1. Connect to a SQLite database called `worldbank.db` and create a table to hold the gdp data.
+2. Create a python function, `extract_line()`.
+This function reads in a data file one line at a time, run a transformation on that row of data, and then move on to the next row in the file.
+3. Create a function, `transform_indicator_data()`.
+This function receives a line from the csv file and transforms the data in preparation for a load step.
+4. Create a function, load_indicator_data(), which loads the trasnformed data into the gdp table in the worldbank.db database.
+5. Run the ETL pipeilne & Run a query against the database to make sure everything worked correctly.

 2. <b> Building ETL_pipelines </b>: created pipelines in python to efficiently extract, transform, and load data into the system.
 The detailed files below are all located in the folder.

 * `extract.py`: create the local directory for saving data, define a function to download a file (zipped) that contains the housing transaction info.